Twin, Twins – Festival of Castor and Pollux July 15th

 The Ashwini kumaras twins, sons of the sun god Surya.
 Vedic gods representing the brightness of sunrise and sunset Wikipedia

-According to some version of the story Castor was mortally wounded, and Zeus gave Pollux the option of letting his brother die while Pollux could spend eternity on Mount Olympus.
+According to some version of the story, Castor (the mortal one) was mortally wounded.
+Zeus gave Pollux the option of letting his brother die while Pollux could spend eternity on Mount Olympus.
 The alternative was to share his immortality with his brother.
-He did the good thing, and the twins spend half their year as the Constellation of Gemini and the rest, immortal, on Mount Olympus.
+Pollux did the good thing.
+So the twins spend half their year as the Constellation of Gemini and the rest, immortal, on Mount Olympus.
 Thus, they are the epitome of brotherly love.

-Their sisters were no less than Helen of Troy and Clytemnestra.
-They were also twins, Helen the divine daughter of Zeus and, Clytemnestra, mortal daughter of the King of Sparta.
+The Dioscuri’s sisters were no less than Helen of Troy and Clytemnestra.
+Never mind the Brothers, what Sisters!
+Helen of Troy you know.
+And Clytemnestra!
+They were also twins, Helen the divine daughter of Zeus, husband of Menelaus, lover of Paris.
+Sister, Clytemnestra, mortal daughter of the King of Sparta, husband of Agamemnon (brother of Menelaus).

 It happened like this.
 The Swan was being pursued by an eagle, so Leda protected the Swan and took it to bed.
 On the same night she slept with her husband Tyndareus of Sparta.
 Two eggs were fertilised, each split in two to give two sets of twins.